OrlandoParente/smilingDentistManager/README.md

 **username:** admin@email.it
 **password:** 123

-*Warning:* It's upload on a free tier host, It can happen that it's loadsing is slow or that it has reached the free limits for this month!
+*Warning:* This deployment uses free solutions, so it may be slow due to limited resources.
+It might reach the usage limit for this month.
+For the first access, you may need to wait up to 90 seconds as the machine starts up if the software has not been in use.
 *Note:* I disabled some fields in personal profile for avoid that, accidentally, someone compromises login credentials.

 Otherwise you can use it localy: